Location

 220 S. Main Street

-Shawano, WI
+Shawano, Wisconsin

 George and Anna Nagle came from Rhinelander and bought the 220 S Main Street property from F. D. Naber.
-The Nagles planned the Crescent Theater in 1914 and built and opened the theater starting with the grand opening on March 1, 1915.
+The Nagles planned and built the Crescent Theater in 1914 and held the grand opening on March 1, 1915.
+The building, designed by Wausau architect H.T.
+Leibert and constructed by Shawano builder Fred Werbelow, included both film equipment and a shallow stage, suitable for vaudeville acts but not for full-scale dramatic productions.
+At its opening on March 6, 1915, the theater showed several motion pictures, featuring such topics as a candy plant in Milwaukee.
 This was a “state of the art” theater with all the latest technology and comforts.
 Live Vaudeville and other entertainers were the primary attraction with silent movies shown only on “special occasions.”
+During construction, Anna and George Nagle bought the 511 seats from the Wisconsin Seating Company in New London, WI.
+The Nagles received an invoice on March 2, 1915 and paid the company the total of $655.22 for the 511 seats, freight, and installation on March 15.

 The Reillys owned the theater until Paul Routhieaux bought the property in the 1996 and changed the approach by offering more food choices, beer, and a 2nd run movies.
 After 17 years, Routhieaux closed the Crescent Pitcher Show in early December 2013 because movies were moving from film to digital distribution technology.
 Upgrading the theater technology was estimated at $50k at the time which was simply too costly.